ssjshields/zs-modding/README.md

 **3.** Save as new `data.win`, add to zip archive

-> Do not redistribute `data.win` files, instead create a xdelta patches
+> Do not redistribute `data.win` files, instead create xdelta patches

 &nbsp;